 ENV 616 Multivariate Statistics (A).
 Prerequisite: ENV 614.
 Provide students with a working knowledge of the basic concepts underlying the most important multivariate techniques, such as principal component analysis, factor analysis, cluster analysis, discriminant analysis, canonical correlation analysis, and multivariate regression analysis.
 More specifically, the course will help students to identify the appropriate multivariate method with respect to research questions and data sets; to compute multivariate statistical analysis using standard statistical software, interpret and present results; and provide hands-on practice with multivariate techniques that are employed in preparations of Theses, dissertations and research papers.
 3 Cr.
 Even Spring.

-ENV 621 Water Chemistry (A).
-Prerequisite: Two college chemistry courses.
+ENV 621 Water Chemistry (A). $20 Course fee required: Prerequisite: CHM 206.
 In-depth study of the theory and operation of analytical environmental chemistry instruments.
 Hands-on activities include flame and graphite furnace atomic absorption spectrophotometry, enzyme-linked immunosorbent assays (ELISA), gas chromatography by micro-ECD, and autoanalyser techniques for nutrients.
 Extraction techniques for tissue (soxhletic) and water (C-18 empore filters) analysis are covered.
 Each student develops a water quality profile for a body of water.
 4 Cr.
-Spring.
+Even Spring.

 ENV 692 Graduate Intership (A).
 Designed for the student who wishes to gain experience working with an environmental organization in the public or private sector (e.g. industry, government, environmental organizations).
 Can be taken only once for credit.
 1-3 Cr.
 By Arrangement.